-The FieldDefs can be accessed using the TDataset.FieldsDefs property.
+The FieldDefs can be accessed using the TDataset.
+FieldsDefs property.
 This returns a list of FieldDefs of type TFieldDef.
 For IBX Datasets these may be cast to TIBFieldDef in order to access the extended properties.

-6.8.2 IBX Fields
+6.8.2 Field Subclasses

 The FCL defines several TField subclasses (e.g. TStringField).
 Each is specialised to a specific column data type.
 When the fields are created from a FieldDef, the data type of the column is used to determine the actual TField subclass that is created for the field.
+IBX also introduces additional TField subclasses in order to support specialised behaviour.